minterpy-project/minterpy/CONTRIBUTING.md

 sphinx-build -M html docs docs/build
 ```

-Alternatively you can build the docs using the supplied Makefile.
+Alternatively, you can build the documentation using the supplied Makefile.
 For that, you need to navigate to the `docs` directory and run the `make` command in Linux/mac OS or `make.bat` in Windows:

 ```bash